Skip to main content

 Gonadorelin is typically administered via subcutaneous injections, often twice weekly.
 Its mechanism of action directly stimulates the pituitary gland, ensuring that the testes continue to receive the necessary signals to produce testosterone and maintain spermatogenesis.
 This co-administration aims to preserve testicular size and function, which can otherwise diminish with TRT alone.

 Another consideration in male hormonal optimization is the management of estrogen.
-Exogenous testosterone can convert into estrogen in the body, potentially leading to such as fluid retention or gynecomastia.
+Exogenous testosterone can convert into estrogen in the body, potentially leading to side effects such as fluid retention or gynecomastia.
 To counteract this, an aromatase inhibitor like Anastrozole is often prescribed, typically as an oral tablet twice weekly.

 This medication helps to block the conversion of testosterone to estrogen, maintaining a healthier balance.
 In some cases, medications such as Enclomiphene may also be included to further support LH and FSH levels, providing additional stimulation to the natural testicular function.